-Around 3000 years ago, we find some changes taking place in the ways in which rajas were chosen.
-Some men now became recognised as rajas by performing very big sacrifices.
+Around 3000 years ago, we found some changes had taken place in the ways in which rajas were chosen.
+Some men were then recognised as rajas by performing very big sacrifices.
 Ashvamedha or horse sacrifice was one such ritual in which a horse was let loose to wander freely and it was guarded by the raja’s men.
 If the horse wandered into the kingdoms of other rajas and they stopped it, they had to fight.
 If they allowed the horse to pass, it meant that they accepted that the raja who wanted to perform the sacrifice was stronger than them.
 These rajas were then invited to the sacrifice.
 The raja who organised the sacrifice was recognised as being very powerful and all those who came brought gifts for him.

 - They found that people lived in huts, and kept cattle as well as other animals.

 - They also grew a variety of crops such as rice, wheat, barley, pulses, sugarcane, sesame and mustard.

 - They made earthen pots.
 One special type of pottery found at these sites is known as Painted Grey Ware.

 About 2500 years ago, some janapadas became more important than others, and were known as mahajanapadas.
 Most mahajanapadas had a capital city, many of these were fortified which means that huge walls of wood, brick or stone were built around them.
 Forts were probably built because:

 - People were afraid of attacks from other kings and needed protection.

 - Some rulers wanted to show how rich and powerful they were by building large, tall and impressive walls around their cities.